ay-lab/fithic/README.md

 |1|15000|1|55000|12
 |...|...|...|...|...

+*Note: the file should be gzipped before providing as an input parameter*

 ##### -o, --outdir
 A full path to an output directory of your choice.
 If it is not already created, it creates if for you.